Patient Information Sheet (v15)

 Who is organising and funding the biobank?

-This is a project run by NHS Wales and supported and paod for by the Welsh Government, Cancer Research Wales, Velindre NHS Trust and Cancer Research UK.
+This is a project run in collaboration with NHS Wales and supported and paid for by the Welsh Government, Velindre NHS Trust and Cancer Research UK.

 Who has approved/reviewed the biobank?